Bootcamp-Rocketseat/gobarber-service/README.md

 4. Run compose: `docker-compose -d`

+5. Execute the migrations: `yarn typeorm:migrate`

-5. Execute the project: `yarn dev:server`
+6. Execute the project: `yarn dev:server`

 # What are the next steps?